 GASB Statement No. 88, Certain Disclosures Related to Debt, Including Borrowing and Direct Placements.
 The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 This Statement requires that additional essential information related to debt be disclosed in notes to financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
 Earlier application is encouraged.
-The College is currently evaluating the effect of this statement on their financial statements.
+The College implemented this statement in 2019.